gjurajl/lab/README.md

-# Experimentation with python library to make 2d objects.
+# Experimentation with python to make 2d objects.